rgvlee/EntityFrameworkCore.DbContextBackedMock.Moq/README.md

 ## Download
 NuGet: [https://www.nuget.org/packages/EntityFrameworkCore.DbContextBackedMock.Moq/](https://www.nuget.org/packages/EntityFrameworkCore.DbContextBackedMock.Moq/)
 ## Fluent interface
-The builder provides a fluent interface for both DbContext and DbSet mocks.
+The builder provides a fluent interface for building the DbContext, DbSet, and DbQuery mocks.
 I've designed the API to be intuitive and discoverable.
-The examples below do touch on a bit of the available functionality.
+The examples below touch on a bit of the available functionality.
-There are actually 2 builders, 1 for the DbContext and 1 for DbSets.
-Once you invoke a DbSet method you'll get the DbSet builder.
-This is deliberate as it provides explicit entity DbSet set up scoping.

 ## The disclaimer
 The library sets up a lot of the DbContext functionality but not all of it.
 I have built this based on my current needs.
 If you find this library useful and need additional behaviour mocked flick me a message and I'll see what I can do.

 ### TODO
-- Add mock set up for DbContext.DbQuery
 - Add mock set up for DbContext.Database.ExecuteSqlCommand()

 ## Example Usage